toolness/postmessage-proxied-xhr/README.md

 * `getResponseHeader()` (though `getAllResponseHeaders()` is supported)
 * `responseXML`

+Several features of the massive [CORS Specification][] are unsupported:

+* Only [simple requests][] are currently supported; anything requiring a preflighted request will be rejected for security.

+* Response headers aren't automatically culled down to the [simple response header][] list as prescribed by the spec.

+* Because the `Origin` header can't be set by the same-origin proxied request, PPX sets an `X-Original-Origin` header with the origin of the window making the request.
+This may be used by servers to set the appropriate value for `Access-Control-Allow-Origin` in its response.

+* Because the same-origin proxied request can't control whether or not a cookie is transmitted during its request, all cross-origin requests sent should be assumed to have them.
+Note that we don't currently check the value of `Access-Control-Allow-Credentials` before returning responses, either, so *be very careful* if your site uses cookies.

 ## Similar Projects

 [pmxdr][] provides similar functionality but doesn't provide an XMLHttpRequest API, so it can't necessarily be used as a drop-in replacement.
 It's also larger than PPX, but supports more features out-of-the-box.